pblcbr/rogues/docs/supabase-smtp-setup.md

 # Supabase SMTP Configuration Guide

-This guide explains how to configure Gmail SMTP for Supabase email authentication in the Rogues platform.
+This guide explains how to configure Gmail SMTP for Supabase email authentication in the tacmind platform.

 ## Prerequisites